Happy Mother's Day to all women out there raising children with a feminine touch, an iron fist, and a persistent headache from fighting about screens.

 You’ve probably heard about the risks of screen overuse, the lure of addictive digital media and the concern that we may be putting our physical and mental health at risk.
 Maybe you’ve even read Cal Newport’s newest book, Digital Minimalism and thought about trying the 30-Day digital detox suggested.
 But then, there’s life, work, kids, and...behavior change is hard.

 That’s why we’re going all in on Screen-Free Week (SFW), April 29-May 5, 2019!
 Why?
 Because unlike month-long sabbaticals, SFW is uniquely doable for ALL families.
 The program’s brilliance is its provocative name, yet flexible, practical guidelines.
+In an effort to help families turn Screen-Free Week into a Screen-Free Summer, we're offering $100 off our online course until the end of May.
+Enter code SFW.

 A National Celebration!